Jabb0/FastFlow3D/README.md

 - https://niessner.github.io/I2DL/ Exercise 7

 - Do not use .cuda() or .cpu() anymore.
 Lightning does the handling.

-## Usage
-Fork this repo to start your own pyTorch based project.

-This repo is already structured as a python module such that every part can be used externally too.

-## DVC
-DVC is initialized but no included into the workflow right now.
-Have a look here: https://dvc.org/doc/start

-This repository uses Data Version Control (DVC) for management of datasets and results.
-DVC does not only allow to have reproducible results but also create a clean experiment process.
-The DL workflow can be modularized into different steps and these steps can be chained as desired.

 ## Structure
 ### Models